Pecunia-Labs/pecunia-contract/README.md

 ## Inspiration

 Currently, there is no proper way to transfer crypto to the heirs or next of kin.
-So pecunia offer a safe way to do it.
+So pecunia offers a safe and secure way using ZK Snarks.

 ## TODO/Areas For Improvement
 - We will integrate DEXs which will allow the user to swap and deposit any token into his will by just depositing MATIC.
 - We will be integrating functionality to deposit funds to different liquidity pools which will earn interest from the funds and including provision for dynamic NFTs(containing the real time balances that will be transferred to heir)
 - We will introduce batch pay which will allow the transfer of funds to heir at multiple intervals.
 This will prevent the heir to carelessly spend all the funds at one go.

 ## Security Considerations

 The Repository is currently not audited and is only meant for testing purposes on Testnets.
+Try us at https://spheron.infura-ipfs.io/ipfs/QmNXar4exH4X9ULxXd1KikFsV5FiviNeTsTRoEwfCnzY4f/

+## Contact

+Email us at pecuniaxyz@gmail.com